-All criminal monetary payments are to be made to the Clerk's Office, U.S. District Court, P.O.
-Box 9344, Des Moines, IA.
-50306-9344.
+All criminal monetary payments are to be made to:

+Clerk's Office, United States District Court, P.O.
+Box 9344, Des Moines, IA 50306-9344.

-While on supervised release, you shall cooperate with the Probation Officer in developing a monthly payment plan consistent with a schedule of allowable expenses provided by the Probation Office.
+While on supervised release, you shall cooperate with the United States Probation Office in developing a monthly payment plan, which shall be subject to the approval of the Court, consistent with a schedule of allowable expenses provided by the United States Probation Office.